 Snail mail comes with a second problem.
 Assuming your mail makes it through, you must also include a printed check to pay for the registration process.
 Many individuals and businesses operating online no longer use checks since a digital payment is more convenient, practically instantaneous, and easier to track.
 The Copyright Office provides no solutions for this scenario.
 None.

 Enough with the problems.
-What options do you have to register an agent when living outside the United States?
+What options do you have to register an agent when living outside the United States – in Europe, for instance, where you have your own crazy EU copyright ideas.
 The first choice is to mail in the registration form and payment through international mail and hope it works out.
 If you don’t have checks for the payment, the best option is likely to ask someone you know in the U.S. to handle the process.
 You would send the person the form and the payment online, and that person would then send everything to the Copyright Office on your behalf.

 If you have no other option and are desperate, we will handle the filing for you.
 We prefer not to, so we charge a fee of $100 to motivate you to find another solution, but we will do it if all else fails.